ChristFollow3r/Platformer2D/Assets/REAME.md

 # Bugs

-- Atacking mid air cancels gravity
+- Atacking mid air cancels gravity - Not a bug
 - Brak colider is still very very bad (Far away)
 - Braking blocks still has no cd (Can insta restart atack and atack still goes through)
 - Wall slide anim is not set to correct x (is inside wall)